 Seat belts are a crucial part of saving lives in a car crash, but catastrophic results are often inevitable when they fail to do their job.
-The types of injuries caused by safety belts can range from minor to catastrophic.
+The types of injuries caused by seat belts can range from minor to catastrophic.

 Millions of seat belts are issued recalls every year, from a faulty latch to a defective shoulder strap.
 Those injured because of the seat belt defect often have lingering issues, medical bills, and time off work.
 Treating a seat belt injury may seem minor, but devastating consequences can exist.